|

 DavidsonGifted.org/THINK for more information on THINK.)

-Are there any updates from the Davidson Academy math department (clubs, competitions, etc.)?
 The Davidson Academy of Nevada offers a wide variety of opportunities to augment students’ mathematics studies.
 We have a STEM course which is offered as an elective on Fridays, a math club which competes in all of the national math competitions, and a core of students who are taking advanced mathematical classes at the University of Nevada,

 Reno.